Studio Space at the English Bridge Workshop

 A major challenge for any artist or craftsperson is to find a suitable studio space.
 The ideal combination of size, cost, location and flexibility can be very difficult to find.

-The EBW provides eight such spaces, currently occupied by nine artists, craftspeople and academics.
-Their work covers a wide range of skills, including enamelling, stained glass, painting, wood and stone carving, mosaic, fresco, art history, display design and heritage projects.
+The EBW provides seven such spaces, currently occupied by artists and craftspeople ranging from professional to early career.
+Their work covers a wide range of skills, including stained glass, painting, printmaking, photography, architecture, textiles, illustration and mosaic, .
 You can read more about each studio occupant below.

 As well as very reasonable rates and a central location, the EBW offers facilities including broadband, central heating and car parking.